Jubstaaa/lol-content-bot/README.md

 - **Audio Narration**: Uses ElevenLabs API for high-quality TTS narration, with word-level timestamps for subtitle alignment.
 - **Splash Art Slideshow**: Downloads all splash arts for the champion and creates a vertical (1080x1920) video.
 - **Animated Subtitles**: Generates stylized, top-aligned, yellow ASS subtitles with black outline and fade-in/out animation.
-- **Video Optimization**: Outputs a 720x1280, 24fps, size-optimized video for Instagram/Catbox.moe.
+- **Video Optimization**: Outputs a 720x1280, 24fps, size-optimized video for Instagram/GoFile.io.
-- **Automated Upload**: Uploads the video to Catbox.moe (for public hosting) and posts to Instagram Reels via the Graph API.
+- **Automated Upload**: Uploads the video to GoFile.io (for public hosting) and posts to Instagram Reels via the Graph API.
 - **Fully Automated**: Runs daily via GitHub Actions, with all secrets managed via GitHub Secrets.

 ## Prerequisites